yottaawesome/programming-windows-5th-edition/README.md

 # programming-windows-5th-edition
-Source code contained in Charles Petzold's Programming Windows 5th Edition.
+Source code contained in Charles Petzold's excellent [Programming Windows 5th edition](http://www.charlespetzold.com/pw5/).
 The source code is presented here for convenience (so you don't need to dig up the physical media of the book) and remains the copyright of the book authors.

 __________________________________________________________________

-                       Companion Disc Readme
-                                for

                 Programming Windows, Fifth Edition

                         by Charles Petzold